Published On: Jun 03 2011 10:57:13 AM EDTUpdated On: Oct 04 2015 02:00:00 AM EDT

-With Brian Austin Green turning 41 on July 15, it's time to stop in at the Peach Pit and see what the "Beverly Hills, 90210" gang is up to more than two decades after the show premiered.
+It's time to stop in at the Peach Pit and see what the "Beverly Hills, 90210" gang is up to 25 years after the show's Oct.
+4, 1990, premiere.

 Shannen Doherty played Minnesota transplant Brenda Walsh, who moved with her family to Beverly Hills.
 Doherty left the show in 1994, with her character written off as moving to London to attend acting school.

 Doherty's biggest post-"90210" movie came immediately after leaving the show with Kevin Smith's "Mallrats."
 While movie stardom has avoided her, she has since starred on the TV series "Charmed" and "North Shore" and reprised the role of Brenda for nine episodes of CW's "90210" spin-off in 2008-09.
 Since then she appeared in the 2010 indie drama "Burning Palms" and has appeared in made-for-TV movies, including SyFy's "Witchslayer Gretl" in 2012 and Animal Planet's "Blood Lake: Attack of the Killer Lampreys" in 2014.
 In early 2015, she reunited with her "Charmed" co-star Holly Marie Combs for the road trip reality series "Off the Map with Shannen & Holly," which ran for six episodes on Great American Country.
 She's also slated to reprise her "Mallrats" character in a sequel to the movie tentatively scheduled for release in 2016.
 The actress confirmed to People magazine in August 2015 that she is battling breast cancer.